Campus Volunteer Opportunities

 Berkeley's Early Childhood Education Program

 Volunteer in the classrooms assisting the teaching teams in caring for the wonderful children in the program.
-Four centers within walking distance of the University and one center at the University Village in Albany, serving children 3 moths to 5 years.
+Four centers within walking distance of the University and one center at the University Village in Albany, serving children 3 months to 5 years.
 For more information send email to ecep@berkeley.edu, or visit the website at: http://ece.berkeley.edu/ Download a volunteer application

 Cal Alumni Association